umputun/tg-spam/README.md

 _The bot dynamically reloads all 4 files, so user can change them on the fly without restarting the bot._

 Another useful feature is the ability to keep the list of approved users persistently.
 The bot will not ban those users and won't check their messages for spam because they have already passed the initial check.
 IDs of those users are kept in the internal list and stored in the file approved-users.txt.
 To enable this feature, the user must specify the file with the list of approved users with `--files.approved-users=, [$FILES_APPROVED_USERS]` parameter.
 The file is binary and can't be edited manually.
 The bot handles it automatically if the parameter is set and --paranoid mode is not enabled.

+### OpenAI integration

+Setting `--openai.token [$OPENAI_PROMPT]` enables OpenAI integration.
+All other parameters for OpenAI integration are optional and have reasonable defaults, for more details see [All Application Options](#all-application-options) section below.

+To keep the number of calls low and the price manageable, the bot uses the following approach:

+- Only the first message from a given user is checked for spam.
+If `--paranoid` mode is enabled, openai will not be used at all.
+- OpenAI check is the last in the chain of checks.
+If any of the previous checks marked the message as spam, the bot will not call OpenAI.
+- By default, OpenAI integration is disabled.

 ### Admin chat/group